ossdhaval/mysite/source/while-coding/certifications/GitHub/github-fundamentals.md

 - codespaces is dedicated remote VM on Azure (with compute and storage) with preconfigured VS code (full version) and terminal access
 - currently Individuals can use Codespaces for free each month for 60 hours, with pay-as-you-go pricing after that.
 Teams or Enterprises pay for Codespaces.
 A maximum monthly cap can also be set for extra pricing control.
+- You can customize your project for GitHub Codespaces by committing configuration files to your repository (also known as configuration-as-code), which creates a repeatable codespace configuration for all users of your project.
+Each codespace you create is hosted by GitHub in a Docker container that runs on a virtual machine.
+You can choose the type of machine you want to use depending on the resources you need.
+- It is not necessary to create a codespace from an existing repo/pr/commit.
+You can create a blank workspace from a template as well.

 ### codespaces lifecycle